In today’s post, I’d like to educate you about the Army 88k MOS: the Watercraft Operator.

 This is a great MOS career if you want to stay in the enlisted ranks.
 It also gives you the opportunity to become a commissioned officer or Warrant Officer, after you get some experience.
 If you choose to leave the Army at any point, you would be qualified to work at a port, loading dock, on a vessel, as an instructor, or a variety of other careers.
 You could also work on a cruise ship, a ferry, barge, or tugboat.

 In summary, the 88K MOS is a great MOS for anyone who enjoys the open water and wants to serve in the Army.
 It offers opportunity for travel by sea, upward mobility, and plenty of options after you leave the military.

 On a side note, I would love to hear from you.
-If you’ve spent any time in the 88K MOS, I would love to hear about your experience.
-Please share your story about what unit you were in, what training was like, what you did for day to day activities and any tips you might have for someone serving in this MOS.
+If you’ve spent any time in the Army 88K MOS, I would love to hear about your experience.
+Please share your story about what unit you were in, what training was like, what you did for day-to-day activities, and any tips you might have for someone serving in this MOS.
 Just leave a comment below to do so.
 I look forward to hearing from you.

 Other posts you may enjoy: